OrlaBr/five-app/README.md

  - Console log errors:
     - Favicon missing - A favicon is a small, iconic image that represents a website, in the address bar of a web browser.
 Although it seems insignificant, it's a small but important feature that users have come to expect to see.
 It adds an air of authenticity and authority to a website.
 I tried to use favicon generators, but they didn't work well.
 So, I created my own using Photoshop, added it to ux folder, and added links to the head section in my html pages.
 It's good practice to use favicons, and I wanted to add it to my set of web development toolbox. suggested from W3Schools
     - Chrome 'SameSite' cookies error - New Chrome cookie policy.
 Added suggested Javascript code from Google Chrome Labs, but it didn't seem to work.
 I don't feel too bad about this error as it is such a new development, and if Google has this error showing, I think I'm ok for now. document.cookie = 'same-site-cookie=foo; SameSite=Lax'; document.cookie = 'cross-site-cookie=bar; SameSite=None; Secure'
- - Styling Error: With concentration on the details and the functionality of the website, it’s easy to miss the more obvious mistakes.
-Working through the CRUD operations, I realised I had not added the uniform CSS styling to the ‘Edit Your Five’  and ‘Edit Categories’ pages.
- - DevTools failed to parse SourceMap: This is due to the settings of chrome, o fix it go to Developer Tools Settings of Chrome, and uncheck:
+ - DevTools failed to parse SourceMap: This is due to the settings of Chrome, o fix it go to Developer Tools Settings of Chrome, and uncheck:
     - "Enable JavaScript source maps"
     - "Enable CSS source maps"
+    - Refresh Chrome
     (answer found on <a href="https://stackoverflow.com/questions/44267503/devtools-failed-to-parse-sourcemap" target="_blank">StackOverflow</a>
+    - Styling Error: With concentration on the details and the functionality of the website, it’s easy to miss the more obvious mistakes.
+Working through the CRUD operations, I realised I had not added the uniform CSS styling to the ‘Edit Your Five’  and ‘Edit Categories’ pages.

+#### User Snag List:
+After I had worked through my deployment snag list, I gave my app to the hardest critic I could find, and one of my user stories -  a young teenage boy.
+He thought the idea was lame, but ultimately worked through the functions easily, and then laughed at the option of being able enter his own favourite facts.
+Something that made him smile (which was the ultimate goal of the app).
+Overall the app got approval of simplicity of ease, the ability to edit and delete was crucial, however I failed on a few items:
+ - The  images I used on the main page were too childish.
+After  negative feedback about the type of imagery to use, I settled on calming natural pictures that could appeal to any age: simple images from nature
+ - I had named the pages after the type of content it contained or in relation to the app, of what I would ultimately like, eg’ Our 5’, ‘My 5’, however this caused some confusion to a young user, so I renamed the navigation with simpier ‘view all’, ‘add new’